• Free Tours

 In the past, it was a real working-class area with a boisterous lively vibe on the streets.

-Nowadays, it is a very popular destination for tourists seeking out those great fish dishes while soaking in vistas to the sea.
+Nowadays, it is a very popular destination for tourists seeking out those great fish dishes while soaking in vistas of the sea.

 Despite its fame, there is still that feeling of tight community here where traditions are upheld.